jasonfharris/banksync/README.md

 #### --syncfile

 The `syncfile` option specifies a syncfile.
 The syncfile contents specify which repos are part of the bank.
 The various keys which are recorded if present are:`path`, `sha`, `UnixTimeStamp`, `date`, `author`, `revisionNumber`, `message`, and `cloneURL`.
-Adding other keys at present will not effect change the behavior of the bank tool so you can add other info as you see fit / want to each of the recorded states in the various repos.
+Adding other keys at present will not effect or change the behavior of the bank tool so you can add other info as you see fit / want to each of the recorded states in the various repos.

 #### --cwd

 The cwd option will change the working directory.
 Using this you can specify the relative path to get to the base of where the path for each of the repos in the bank are.
-For instance in the layout example of the animals project above, if we are in the directory `animals/animalsSyncRepo` then since the path in the syncfile for "Birds" is just `repoBird` then relative to `animals/animalsSyncRepo` we want the directory ../repoBird.
+For instance in the layout example of the animals project above, if we are in the directory `animals/animalsSyncRepo` then since the path in the syncfile for "Birds" is just `repoBird` then relative to `animals/animalsSyncRepo` we want the directory `../repoBird`.
 So we would use the option `--cwd ..`

 #### --matching